-Just 19 km off the coast of Perth City, but an entire world away, lies the sunny holiday island of Rottnest, blessed with a casual atmosphere, picturesque scenery, dazzling marine life and some of the world's finest beaches and pristine bays.
+Just 19 km off the coast of Perth City, but an entire world away, lies the sunny holiday island of Rottnest (Wadjemup), blessed with a casual atmosphere, picturesque scenery, dazzling marine life and some of the world's finest beaches and pristine bays.

 Rottnest Island earned its curious name when in 1696, Dutch explorer, Willem de Vlamingh, mistook the island's unusual marsupial population for common rats and named it Rottnest - literally translating to 'rats’ nest'.
 Today, having a photo taken alongside the 'rats', known as Quokkas, is one of the main attractions for visitors to the island.